 - Consider how these steps might apply to confronting injustice in their world today

-This second lesson, in a series of three that focus on nonviolence, students become familiar with the overall strategy of nonviolence by identifying how these steps played out during one important struggle of the civil rights movement: the student protests in Nashville to end segregation.
+In this second lesson in a series of three that focus on nonviolence, students become familiar with the overall strategy of nonviolence by identifying how these steps played out during one important struggle of the civil rights movement: the student protests in Nashville to end segregation.

 Note: This lesson begins where lesson one ended.
 If students have not experienced lesson one, you might want to begin this lesson with the warm-up from lesson one.